RJVisee44/Detector-Assisted-Tracking/README.md

  This code runs in Linux.
 Uses Python wrapper version of YOLOv2 and OpenCV online trackers in Python

+ On a NVIDIA® Titan Xp 12 GB RAM GPU our best combination method, YOLO_KCF (100/3/60) achieves 0.87 F1-score at 133 FPS on our custom dataset.

 # TO-DO
 - [x] Single-class implementation
 - [ ] Multi-class implementation